Uune: Tutorial

 — The SRD

-His opponent—we’ll call him Lefty—has a defensiveness score (which Kaeja knows) that we’ll use as the difficulty for the attack.
-Faelyn doesn’t know if Lefty is sporting any armor under his garments, nor does he know this guy’s training, so he’s guessing at where and how to hit and as a result doesn’t know the difficulty.
-We’ll go over wounds here in a minute, just remember that the better your attack, the worse off it’ll leave your opponent.
+Aien’s opponent—we’ll call him Righty—has a defensive action score (which Kaeja knows) that we’ll use as the difficulty for the attack.
+Aien doesn’t know if Righty is sporting any armor under his garments, nor do they know his training, so their guessing at where and how to hit and as a result they don’t know the difficulty.

 Example: Now it’s the NPCs turn…

 Now on the back-half of the round, we see the NPCs scrambling to react to the situation.
-They probably underestimated our PCs, and that might wind up painting a target on our group’s back later on, but that’s their problem.
-Let’s see what Haruda needs to do to defend against this attack.
+Two flee to attempt to complete their mission, while the other two launch an attack.
+Let’s see what Haruda and Aien need to do to defend against this attack.

 Action: Defend